Fast Facts About a Pacaya Volcano Hike

 Eventually, we made it past the treeline and into a stunning landscape reminiscent of Mars – if you’ve seen the movie The Martian (thumbs up, my favorite movie of 2016), you’ll have an idea.
 Better yet, watch the award-winning Guatemalan movie Ixcanul (see the trailer!), which was actually filmed here.
 Even if there are no rivers of flowing lava – they cooled off and hardened years ago, the landscape is striking and eerie at the same time.

-The guide directed us across the landscape to where a group of tourists were already gathered.
+The guide directed us across the landscape to where a group of tourists was already gathered.
 Like the children we encountered at the entrance, these tourists all had sticks in their hands, albeit smaller and – curiously – with marshmallows on one end.
 Turns out it’s a popular pastime to visit Pacaya and roast marshmallows atop one of the many heat vents – the hot fumes produced by the smoldering lava still trapped underneath the hardened rock on top.
-Oddly enough, I didn’t smell any sulfur, or taste an odd flavor on my roasted marshmallows.
+Oddly enough, I didn’t smell any sulfur or taste an odd flavor on my roasted marshmallows.
 The rivers of lava were nowhere to be found – never trust travel agency brochures.

 Atop Pacaya, there’s also a small kiosk, “The Lava Store”, selling trinkets and jewelry made from lava rock.
 Unfortunately, by the time our group made it to the top, the kiosk had closed.
-If interested in buying lava jewelry, you can find it for sale – at a premium, at Casa de los Gigantes (7a Calle Oriente #18).
+If interested in buying lava jewelry, you can find it for sale – at a premium, at Casa de Los Gigantes (7a Calle Oriente #18).

 After eating enough marshmallows to get a sugar high, we started the descent via the other side of the volcano.
 This was much faster, but a bit more treacherous due to the loose rocks and sand blanketing the steep path on the way down.